livegnik/2way-design/2WAY High-Level Design.md

 This document navigates through the intricate layers of the 2WAY system, beginning with an exploration of its frontend infrastructure and extending to its backend architecture.

-Within the Frontend section, we explain the Flask framework, the backbone of 2WAY's frontend, and examine the concept of plugins, from pre-installed options to the development of custom plugins.
+Within the Frontend section, we explain the Flask framework, the backbone of the 2WAY proof-of-concept, and examine the concept of plugins, from pre-installed options to the development of custom plugins.

 Transitioning to the Backend section, we uncover the foundational elements of the 2WAY Graph, alongside the management of core 2WAY Objects such as Attributes, Parents, Edges, Ratings, and Access Control Lists (ACLs).
 Additionally, we describe the Database Schema and dive deep into the functionalities of essential backend components, including the Object Manager, Graph Manager, Storage Manager, Network Manager, and more.